PureDarwin/puredarwin.github.io/index.md

 ### PureDarwin IRC Channel!
 Please join us on freenode.net #puredarwin for our info we have USA/UK/Europe Devs who which can receive hardware.
+Also Due to Spamming on IRC please contact bart- or InSaneDarwin on IRC for Invite to the channel

 ### New PureDarwin Community Forum!
 Please come join Us over at [PureDarwin Developers](https://www.pd-devs.org)